edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/api/CDeviceSDK/CDeviceSDKAPI.md

 next | devsdk_devices* | The next device in the list, or NULL if this is the last

 ## Callbacks

+Callback functions that a device service needs to execute which depends on its protocol.

 Note that each of the callback functions has as its first parameter a `void*` pointer.
 This pointer is specified by the implementation when the device service is created, and is passed to all callbacks.
 It may therefore be used to hold whatever state is required by the implementation.